 I love to make fruit desserts during spring and summer.
 These bright and refreshing raspberry cookies are a favorite, as well as glazed lemon cookies and strawberry cookies!

 Sweet, tart raspberries are combined with the bright zing of lemon and a buttery cookie base that is similar to a shortbread cookie.
-Topped with a lemon powdered sugar glaze, everyone loves these cookies!
+Topped with a lemon powdered sugar glaze, these are the best cookies bursting with fresh flavor!

 Ingredient Notes